It's all about creation and surprise. It just needs to be appreciated and watered like flowers.

 Django.

-time, and build relationships
+time, and build durable relationships.

-throughout the process.
 I'm comfortable leading complex projects from planning through execution and

 consistently